Heat Wave Window Quilt

 In an effort to save the cost to our budget for air conditioning, I strongly voted for window quilts.
 Our window is a bay window and thus, its a little complicated because of this, but none the less, its got a window quilt now.

 I'm making another crazy quilt for a special man we know.
+Our carpenter!

 I've had a fabulous year so far of making my own clothing.
 I counted it all out between upcycled fashions and fashions from my stash, its been a simply devine summer so far.